The World’s Most Epic Road Trip: Pamir Travel Guide

 The Southern Route: This is the more common route and usually the only land option open in the winters.
 If going by shared taxi from Dushanbe (same can be said for going the opposite direction) you’ll likely blast on through the entire route from Dushanbe to Khorog in one go with a few short stops for the toilet and snacks.
 If going by private car hire, your own vehicle, hitchhiking or cycling: From Dushanbe you will first head east to Vahdat and from Vahdat begin heading south.
 Shortly after Vahdat you’ll find yourself at the beautiful Nurek Dam, a good place to take a break and a photostop at the viewing pull off.
 From Nurek continue south to Kurbon where you’ll veer east again toward Kulab, Tajikistan’s third largest city and home to Mir Sayid Ali Hamadani Shrine.
 Kulab is a good place to stop off for lunch or to stock up on food supplies at the bazaar.
 Following Kulab you’ll begin the climb into the 2200m Shurabad Pass.
 On the way up Shurabad you’ll get to encounter your first GBAO checkpoint (or last if coming from Osh).
 The descent out of Shurabad Pass is a colorful one with orangy-red mountains and views to the Panj River and into nearby Afghanistan.
 You will follow along the banks of the River Panj with jaw dropping scenes of Afghan villages perched on riverside, rocky landings until you get to Kala-i-Khumb/Darvaz.
 If you going by private car hire Kala-i-Khumb/Darvaz are good options to spend the night.
 There are restaurants, a hotel, homestays and shops in Kala-i-Khumb/Darvaz.

 The Northern Route: Snow-covered most the year and typically closed from October thru May.
-Once past Tavildara there are several places where you will need to ford the river as many bridges are broken making this route therefore difficult.
+Head toward Garm where the rods turn south toward Labi Jar and on to Tavildara.
+Once past Tavildara there are several places where you may need to ford the river as many bridges are broken making this route therefore difficult.
 There are amazing views to be seen especially if going from Dushanbe to Khorog (eastbound).
 After climbing into the Sagirdasht Pass you will then descend onto Kala-i-Khumb.
+(I’ve not taken the northern route yet, but have heard that it is very scenic from travelers who have).

 Continuing from Kala-i-Khumb to Khorog: From Kala-i-Khumb the M41 continues south along the River Panj and winds into the Vanj Valley where at the opening (from the Dushanbe side) you’ll find yourself at another GBAO checkpoint.